West Windsor Ninjas Girls Softball Association

 The Treasurer shall be responsible for tracking all expenses related to the softball program.
 Financial updates shall be provided to the Board of Trustees at each Board meeting.

 Fees and other program funds:

 Funds collected, whether by member fees, sponsorships, fund raising efforts or other means approved by the Board of Trustees, are intended to be used solely for providing a softball program for our members.
-Acceptable expenditures include things such as tournament fees, field or indoor space rentals, trainers, softball equipment, first aid supplies, uniforms and coaches attire.
+Acceptable expenditures include things such as tournament fees, field maintenance or improvements, indoor space rentals, trainers, softball equipment, insurance, first aid supplies, uniforms and coaches attire.
 No expenditures are permitted that would be inconsistent with the rules for a charitable organization under IRS Code 501c-3.

 The Board of Trustees will determine the fees to be paid by each team member for each season.
 All fund raising, sponsorships or other means of raising funds for the Ninjas must be approved in advance by the Board of Trustees.

 The treasurer shall be responsible for paying all expenses related to the operation of the softball program.
 Team managers may not incur any expenses on behalf of the program without prior approval of the Treasurer.